 - Click to download a pdf of our Pre-Visit Guide: Going to Zoellner Arts Center

 What makes a performance relaxed?
-This is a sensory-friendly show which creates a judgement-free and inclusive environment for patrons with a wide range of sensory and communication differences, including individuals on the autism spectrum, young children and families who would benefit from a relaxed theatre experience.
+We create a judgement-free and inclusive environment for patrons with a wide range of sensory and/or communication differences, including individuals on the autism spectrum, young children, and families who would benefit from a relaxed theatre experience.

-A sensory-friendly performance has been specially designed to serve patrons with sensory sensitivities and other special needs.
-We are making the entire experience sensory-friendly in three primary ways:
+Sensory-Friendly performances have been specially designed to serve patrons with sensory sensitivities and other special needs.
+For these performances, we make the entire experience sensory-friendly in three primary ways:

 - Front of House

 - Staff and Volunteer Training

 1. The production will be, for the most part, what you would see if you were to attend any other performance.
 We want you to see the production at its highest artistic integrity and impact while being sensitive to the special needs.
 Some things will be different, such as: